ouonet/neo-iterator/README.md

        data:which is the collection data ,
     Method

-##Extention
+## Extention
-Since this library only provides an abstract Iterator and an array Iterator, if you want to implement an iterator for other data model,e.g. a Tree,

-you can extend abstract Iterator.two method should be overrided:
+Since this library only provides an abstract Iterator and an array Iterator, if you want to implement an iterator for other data model,e.g. a Tree,you can extend abstract Iterator.two method should be overrided:

-1. next() :get next element,
+1. next():get next element
 2. inquiryEnd(element):query whether this element is the end element.

     var Iterators=require('neo-iterator');
     var neo=require('neo-lang');
     var Iterator=Iterators.Iterator;